b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 Note that the last function we wrote for fun (it was fun for me, how about you?).
 In reality Julia already got a function with a similar functionality (see [first](https://docs.julialang.org/en/v1/base/collections/#Base.first)).

+Anyway, as I said if you don't want to use types then don't.
+Still, I prefer to use them for reasons similar to those described in @sec:julia_optional_type_declaration.

 ### Functions modifying arguments {#sec:functions_modifying_arguments}